 the time it will take to contact family/whānau members as well as the time required for family/whānau members to form their views

-any other disadvantage.

-A medical practitioner or responsible clinician needs to balance the disadvantages of consultation with the potential benefits to the patient or proposed patient.
+any other disadvantage (but should balance any disadvantages with the potential benefits to the patient or proposed patient).

 For assessments occurring after hours, the time of day is not necessarily a reason for not consulting family/whānau.
 An after-hours assessment would invariably be an urgent assessment and family/whānau consultation may be highly relevant to the immediate safety and risk issues.